cnbbooks/lfe-sicp/ch1/exponentiation.md

 ### Exponentiation

 Consider the problem of computing the exponential of a given number.
-We would like a procedure that takes as arguments a base $$b$$ and a positive integer exponent $$n$$ and computes $$b^n$$.
+We would like a function that takes as arguments a base $$b$$ and a positive integer exponent $$n$$ and computes $$b^n$$.
 One way to do this is via the recursive definition

 $$
 \begin{align}